-Ignoring the special cases that the algorithm considers, for example the annotation of infinite memory, or subtrees which evaluate instantly, the heart of the algorithm is the observation that the quantifiers in dominating monitors can be treated the same independently of their position in the formula.
-This is not the case for non-dominating monitors because there is dependence between the quantifier intervals.
+Ignoring the special cases that the algorithm considers, i.e. the annotation of infinite memory, or subtrees which evaluate instantly, the heart of the algorithm is the observation that the quantifiers in dominating monitors can be treated the same independently of their position in the formula.
+This is not the case for non-dominating monitors because there is dependence between the intervals.

 A second important observation is that the evaluation of the runtime monitors is independent of the position of the stream.
 Thus, we can take a single monitor instance and evaluate it as different positions to understand how all instances of the monitor will evaluate.
-This observation is explained in more detail in Section 3.
+See Section 3 for more detail.